Satish-A-Wadekar/POLL/README.md

 - Vote on existing poll
 - Active Polls, Expired Polls
 - Data validation
-- Rate Limit (user can not cross limit for create poll or vote in specific time period)
+- Rate Limit (user can not cross limit of 5 for create poll in specific 1 minute of time period, user has to wait for another minute)

 ## Installation